 Gauging for carbon monoxide is another way to test for a clogged catalytic converter.
 If the readout shows significantly elevated carbon monoxide levels, this might be an indication of a defective catalytic converter.

-Another reliable method for testing for a bad cat will involve checking your computer’s feedback loop data from the oxygen sensor and looking at exhaust gas temperature or EGT.
+Another reliable method for testing for a bad cat involves checking your computer’s feedback loop data from the oxygen sensor and looking at exhaust gas temperature or EGT.
 If you are getting higher than normal EGTs, this might be an indication of a bad catalytic converter

 This is a symptom that can lead you to believe your catalytic converter is bad.
 In this case, the oil or antifreeze will be found in a buildup on top of the exhaust manifold.
 The biggest problem with these fluids being present is that they prevent heat from going through to burn off any harmful contaminants within it before it hits the engine.

-There are various products and techniques that can be used to unclog a clogged catalytic converter.
+There are various products and techniques used to unclog a clogged catalytic converter.

 One way to unclog a catalytic converter involves using a catalytic converter cleaner.
-This type of cleaner is designed to dissolve the carbon that has built up inside your engine and then flow out or purge through your exhaust system, thus flushing it away from each component in the system, including the catalyst itself.
+This type of cleaner is designed to dissolve the carbon that has built up inside your engine and then flow out or purge through your exhaust system.
+The process flushes away carbon from each component in the system, including the catalyst itself.

 Be very careful to follow the label instructions and never mix engine flushes.
 It is a good idea to check with your mechanic before starting this process because you might need other equipment or chemicals to finish it properly.
 There are many catalytic converter cleaners for different engines.
 Thus, you should check to get a catalytic converter cleaner that is compatible with your car model.